 From Erie to NEPA, Pennsylvania has plenty of minor league ballparks where families can cheer on the stars of tomorrow for a fraction of what it costs to see a big league game.

-We’re spoiled with Major League Baseball in Pennsylvania, with big league clubs at either end of the state in the defending National League champion Philadelphia Phillies, and the perpetually rebuilding Pittsburgh Pirates.
+We’re spoiled with Major League Baseball in Pennsylvania, with a powerhouse Philadelphia Phillies team at one end of the state and a promising young Pittsburgh Pirates squad at the other.

 Depending on the team, tickets to see a minor league game in Pennsylvania typically start as low as $5, with some ballparks offering free parking and deep discounts on food and drinks on designated nights throughout the season.
-Where the average cost of taking a family of four to see a Major League game was $205 last year according to the Hustle ($207 in Philly, $150 in Pittsburgh), families can usually see a minor league for less than half of that cost.
+Where the financial information website MoneyGeek estimates the average cost — on the low end (i.e., the cheap seats, and cheapest food and drink options) — of taking a family of four to see a Major League game in 2024 will be $140 ($154 in Philly, $139 in Pittsburgh), families can usually see a minor league for half of that amount, if not less.

-With another minor league baseball season upon us, let’s take a look at the nine teams who call Pennsylvania home.
+With another minor league baseball season upon us, let’s take a look at the 11 teams who call Pennsylvania home.

 Altoona Curve, Double-A affiliate of the Pittsburgh Pirates